Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Introduction

 We call them the \emph{non-minimized PRMI}, the \emph{singly minimized PRMI}, and the \emph{doubly minimized PRMI}, respectively.
-The non-minimized PRMI has previously been examined in the context of quantum field theory~\cite{kudlerflam2023renyi,kudlerflam2023renyi1}, and has been applied to classical-quantum channel coding~\cite{cheng2023simple} and quantum soft covering~\cite{cheng2024error}.
-The singly minimized PRMI has been studied with regard to its general properties in~\cite{gupta2014multiplicativity,hayashi2016correlation}.
+For $\alpha=1$, all three PRMIs are identical to the quantum mutual information~\cite{gupta2014multiplicativity,hayashi2016correlation}.
+The non-minimized PRMI has previously been examined in the context of quantum field theory~\cite{kudlerflam2023renyi,kudlerflam2023renyi1}, and has been applied to classical-quantum channel coding~\cite{cheng2023simple}, convex splitting~\cite{cheng2023tight}, and quantum soft covering~\cite{cheng2024error}.
+The singly minimized PRMI has been studied with regard to its general properties in~\cite{gupta2014multiplicativity,hayashi2016correlation}, and has appeared in a random coding bound in~\cite{cheng2025errorexponentsquantumpacking}.
 The doubly minimized PRMI has been mentioned in previous work on binary quantum state discrimination~\cite{berta2021composite} and has been investigated for the case $\alpha=0$ in~\cite{zhai2023chain}.
 However, none of these works has studied its general properties in detail.